-Today, we are facing a worldwide crisis in physical inactivity, with serious consequences for personal and community health and well-being.
-The B.P.H.E. degree program is designed to guide students to be part of the solution in addressing these difficult challenges.
+Today, we are facing a worldwide crisis of physical inactivity, with serious consequences for personal and community health and well-being.
+The B.P.H.E. and B.KIN. degree programs are designed to guide students to be part of the solution in addressing these difficult challenges.
 The multidisciplinary curriculum provides students with the skills necessary for a lifetime of learning and leadership in a rapidly changing world.

 Our outstanding staff and facilities are key strengths of our program.
 All courses are taught by accomplished scholars and scientists, and students have access to the unrivaled resources of the entire University of Toronto.
-In 2007, the Faculty opened Varsity Centre, a state-of-the-art 'sport for all' facility that greatly expands the sport and recreation opportunities available to U of T students.
+In 2007, the Faculty opened Varsity Centre, a state-of-theart 'sport for all' facility that greatly expands the sport and recreation opportunities available to U of T students.